 My mother as I got older wanted to know whenever I wasn't at home who I talked too and what I talked about.
 She would control how long I was in the bathroom and what I thought was wrong if it didn't agree with her.
 If I voiced my opinion that was definitely the wrong thing to do.
 I would hear about it for days.
 I never was allowed to date in high school or even think of having a boyfriend.
-I had to live at home even after I was eighteen because my mother told me what I had to go to school for a career. what I wanted made no difference.
+I had to live at home even after I was eighteen because my mother told me what I had to go to school for a career. what I wanted to make no difference.
 I was told after my first career didn't pan out that nursing would always be something I could do.
-I didn't want to be a nurse but off I went to nursinIg school.
-Flunked out after half the time needed to be a LPN.
-Mother than told me to find a job.
+I didn't want to be a nurse but off I went to nursing school.
+Flunked out after half the time needed to be an LPN.
+Mother then told me to find a job.
 I found a job as a motel housekeeper and did that for 25 years.
-I tried to get better paying jobs but they were usually at night and I got told I couldn't do that to her and dad.
-I got hurt on a job and had to give up working for nine years until she passed away and I had my father to deal with Alzheimers.
+I tried to get better-paying jobs but they were usually at night and I got told I couldn't do that to her and dad.
+I got hurt on a job and had to give up working for nine years until she passed away and I had my father deal with Alzheimer's.
 I would love to hear if someone had the same kind of life so I knew I wasn't alone.

-This is more that I have remembered since I first wrote this.
+This is more than I have remembered since I first wrote this.
 My mother was a nasty and controlling person.
 She told me that I was an average person and would never succeed in life.
 I remember just two times in my whole life when my sister and I were alone.
 These were both when I was a young person.
-I remember my sister taking me to a movie which many wont remember but it was called, "Briar Bear".
+I remember my sister taking me to a movie which many won't remember but it was called, "Briar Bear".
 I enjoyed the time we spent together.
 Then my sister was living on her own in an apartment one time and she invited me to spend the night.
-My father didn't want me to go and I told him that Mom had already agvail. reed.
+My father didn't want me to go and I told him that Mom had already availed.
 I spent the night.
 We enjoyed eating pizza; the flavor we wanted.
 We drank pop that we wanted and we stayed up as late as we wanted.
 It was the most fun I had ever had in my life.

-I felt guilt the week that my mother passed away.
+I felt guilty the week that my mother passed away.
 She had been sick and my father told me to take care of my mother.
 I told her many times she needed to go to the doctor but to no avail.
 The day she went to the hospital I knew in my heart that she was not coming home.
-I hadn't taken care of mother.
+I hadn't taken care of the mother.
 I didn't know how to get past the pain and guilt.

 Mom developed Dementia in her later years and did many things that were weird to the world but to her they were normal.
-Until the day she passed I had never heard that she had been diagnosed but the ER doctor took me aside and told me.
+Until the day she passed, I had never heard that she had been diagnosed but the ER doctor took me aside and told me.
 I guess if I had known more about dementia/Alzheimer's at the time I would have spotted it.
 I just took it that it was just part of my mother.
 Many mornings she would tell me she had seen silver dollar size bugs on the wall but they were gone when she went to look.
 I thought she was hallucinating.
-She told me that there was three dogs in the house.
+She told me that there were three dogs in the house.
 I am deadly allergic to dogs so knew that was wrong.
 The night she told me that we had an elephant in the house I wondered what to do.
-I did nothing as I just thought it was another of moms hallucinations.
+I did nothing as I just thought it was another of mom's hallucinations.
 Never told the doctor either.
-I guess if truth be told I was getting tired of being the blunt of her cruel jokes and mean remarks so I just let her go.
+I guess if truth be told I was getting tired of being the brunt of her cruel jokes and mean remarks so I just let her go.